21 Missing Teens Found In A Massive Youth Prostitution Sting In Winnipeg

 Winnipeg Police made a shocking discovery last month.
 According to reports, officers located and rescued 21 missing Winnipeg teens during a massive crackdown on the city's youth sex trade.
 The sting was a joint effort by local police and outreach workers to protect young people at risk of being sexually exploited.

 The operation took place over two days, from Friday to Sunday of last week.
 Police and outreach workers conducted a comprehensive search across 17 spots as part of Project Return, a community effort to aid police in protecting young people.
-According to CBC, the locations searched by the police and workers were known hot-spots for at-risk teens.
+According to CBC News, the locations searched by the police and workers were known hot spots for at-risk teens.

-According to a police news release, seven males, between ages of 18-55, were arrested on charges of Obtaining Sexual Services for Consideration.
-Two other men were arrested on outstanding Warrant for Arrest, and a total of seven vehicles were seized under the Highway Traffic Act for Prostitution offences.
+According to a police news release, seven males between the ages of 18-55 were arrested on charges of obtaining sexual services for consideration.
+Two other men were arrested, "including an outstanding warrant for arrest," and a total of seven vehicles were seized under the Highway Traffic Act for prostitution offences.

 The police also revealed that a 108 Crime Prevention Through Social Development contacts were used to assist the victims of sexual exploitation.
-The contacts including 20 safe rides and 45 harm reduction kids.
+The contacts included 20 safe rides and 45 harm reduction kits.

-McDougall also insisted that the youth shared no part in blame regarding how or why they ended up in such dire circumstances.
+He also insisted that the youth shared no part in blame regarding how or why they ended up in such circumstances.
 “Nobody chooses to be vulnerable or homeless and nobody chooses to be exploited.
-They find themselves in that situation through their life circumstances,” said McDougall.
+They find themselves in that situation through their life circumstances,” said the sergeant.